cheukhin1024/Quant-Coding-Challenge/README.md

 - Step 2: Go to the IDE terminal, run **docker build -t my-finance .**   This operation installs all necessary image files.

+  Note: my-finance is the name of the container

 - Step 3: run **docker run -p 80:5000 -d my-finance**

 - Step 4: You can open the web page!